bharati-21/AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 - This is a **_classification_** (2 class-classification) problem with the goal to predict whether or not a client will subscribe to a term deposit with the bank.
 - The data is classified using the column label y in the dataset that contains binary valuse ('yes' and 'no')**

+### Project Workflow Steps

 ### Solution Summary
 - This project used two approaches to find the best possible model for classifying the given dataset:
   - Scikit-Learn based logistic regression which used the HyperDrive for effective hyperparameter tuning
   - Automated Machine Learning was used to build and choose the best model

 ### Result Summary
-* The best performing model was a VotingEnsemble algorithm that was selected through AutoML with an accuracy of 0.91524
+* The best performing model was a VotingEnsemble algorithm that was selected through AutoML with an accuracy of 0.91663
-* The Logistic Regression model gave an accuracy of 0.91442 and the hyperparameters for the model were selectrd using HyperDrive
+* The Logistic Regression model whose hyperparameters were tuned using HyperDrive gave an accuracy of 0.913101

 ## Approaches
 - Two approaches were used in this project to classify the given data and come up with the best possible model: